Kiwari-Labs/besu-blueprint/docs/programmable-agreement-contract.md

 - Propose: Returns the current version of the agreement
 - Returns: The version number of the agreement

+## Rationale

+- Proxy Pattern smart contract for modularity and flexible for business logic
+- Multi-signature mechanism to ensure that all parties involved in the agreement provide their consent, enhancing security and trustworthiness.
+- High level Syntax that simplifies the development process, making it easier for users to create and manage agreements without deep knowledge of Solidity or blockchain programming.

 ## Security Considerations

 - [SWC126:Insufficient Gas Griefing](https://swcregistry.io/docs/SWC-126/) the complexity of logic within functions like `_verifyAgreement` could lead to situations where gas limits are exceeded when external call to `agreement` function.